-Under Texas Penal Code Section 46.03 if a person possess a firearm as described above in a location that has been designated as a prohibited place such as an airport, a premises that is licensed or issued a permit by the State of Texas for the sale of alcoholic beverages, courthouse, a school, etc, the offense will be charged as a third degree felony in Texas.
-The possible penalty for a third degree felony is up to a $10,000 fine and up to 10 years in prison.
+Under Texas Penal Code Section 46.03, if a person possesses a firearm as described above in a location that has been designated as a prohibited place, such as an airport, a premises that is licensed or issued a permit by the State of Texas for the sale of alcoholic beverages, a courthouse, a school, etc., the offense will be charged as a third-degree felony in Texas.
+The possible penalty for a third-degree felony is up to a $10,000 fine and up to 10 years in prison.

 What does it mean to have a “travelling” defense in Texas?

 Governor Rick Perry signed the law that allows a person to possess a firearm without a permit to carry a concealed handgun to and from their premises and their vehicle.
-A person can carry a handgun in their vehicle as long as it is not in plain view and the person is not engaged in criminal activity, a member of a criminal street gang or otherwise prohibited from carrying a firearm.
+A person can carry a handgun in their vehicle as long as it is not in plain view and the person is not engaged in criminal activity, a member of a criminal street gang, or otherwise prohibited from carrying a firearm.
 A person who has been convicted of a felony at any point is still prohibited from carrying a firearm in their vehicle or anywhere else with the exception of their home.
-There are restrictions however on a person whom has been convicted of a felony of possessing a firearm in their home under Texas law depending on when the felony conviction occurred.
+There are restrictions, however, on a person who has been convicted of a felony of possessing a firearm in their home under Texas law, depending on when the felony conviction occurred.

 Texas Resources for Firearms and Weapon Offenses

 Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) — The ATF is a law enforcement agency under the umbrella of the United States Department of Justice.
-The goal of the organization is to be a watchdog against criminal organizations, the illegal trafficking and use of firearms, explosives and terrorism.
+The goal of the organization is to be a watchdog against criminal organizations and the illegal trafficking and use of firearms, explosives, and terrorism.
 The agency does provide training and research in the area of firearms and explosives.
 The ATF also investigates and targets those involved in the traffic of illicit alcohol and contraband tobacco trade.